Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

-additionalhierarchical
 # Introduction to Statistical Learning & Inference in bioinformatics

 As we discussed on day 1, bioinformatics draws on knowledge from multiple disciplines.
 To effectively solve most bioinformatic problems, knowledge from each of these disciplines must be applied to address the overall problem.
 Developing a **working knowledge of statistics** is critical for anyone hoping to solve bioinformatic problems, particularly in genomics.

-In particular, this working knowledge of statistics is required to understand data analysis after data reduction of specific data types, e.g. performing a differential expression analysis
+In particular, this working knowledge of statistics is required to understand data analysis after data reduction of specific data types, e.g. performing a differential expression analysis.

 <p align="center">